roryai/transfer_wizard/README.md

 Use the files located in the test_source and test_destination directories to see the capabilities of the program.
 One picture has EXIF data, two pictures do not, and the PDF demonstrates how other files are treated.

-NB: you will need to edit the variables '@source_dir' and '@destination_dir' in the file 'transfer_manager.rb' before running the program like this.
+NB: you will need to edit the variables '@source_dir' and '@destination_dir' in the file 'transfer_manager.rb' before running the program using command line flags.
 These variables can be changed in the command line interface if you run the program without command line flags.

+### DESCRIPTION

 Originally designed to take photos from a camera and sort them into directories on a hard drive, the program now deals with all file types and can be used as a file system reorganisation tool.